 The idea of type shifting is that the type of some categories can change depending on the environment they find themselves in.
 This means that the type of a given category has to be changed only in some grammatical constructions.
 A consequence of this is the fact that lifted VPs are not morphologically or syntactically "simple" since they are usually results of various operations due to lift inducers, sometimes language specific.
-Probably for this reason the proposal that languages might differ from each other by cases in which it is the subject NP or the VP which takes the other as argument is not new.
-In addition some specific linguistic phenomena may be better treated in such an extended framework.
-For instance Bach (1980) relates the difference between tensed and untensed intransitive VPs precisely to the difference in types associated with them.
-Similarly, it has been occasionally suggested that the specific "plural verbs" such as to gather or collective predicates have their type raised and thus that they denote (such as meet denote elements of $\wp(\wp(E))$ (Van der Does 1993).
+Probably for this reason, the proposal that languages might differ from each other as to whether it is the subject NP or the VP that takes takes the other as argument is not new.
+In addition, some specific linguistic phenomena may be better treated in such an extended framework.
+For instance, Bach (1980) relates the difference between tensed and untensed intransitive VPs precisely to the difference in types associated with them.
+Similarly, it has been occasionally suggested that the specific "plural verbs" such as to gather or collective predicates such as meet, have their type raised and thus that they denote elements of $\wp(\wp(E))$ (van der Does 1993).
 However, as far as I know, this VP raising always goes in pair with type shifting of nominal elements, in particular of determiners, as well.
-For Van der Does (1993) the ordinary determiners which "classically" are relations between sets, get an additional type making them relations between sets and sets of sets.
+For van der Does (1993) the ordinary determiners which "classically" are relations between sets, get an additional type making them relations between sets and sets of sets.

-A special case of VPs with higher type is discussed in Partee and Rooth (1983).
-This case is special since it involves intensionality explicitly: in order to account for the semantics of complex VP which are conjunctions of intensional with extensional verbs such complex VPs have to get the raised, higher order type.
+A special case of VPs with higher type is discussed in Partee & Rooth (1983).
+This case is special since it involves intensionality explicitly: in order to account for the semantics of complex VPs, which are conjunctions of intensional and extensional verbs, they have to be raised and get a higher order type.

-More generally, Keenan and Faltz (1985) propose that (extensional) VPs always denote specific characteristic functions of a set of type $\langle 1 \rangle$ quantifiers, that is they denote a set of quantifiers.
-Given that these characteristic functions are in addition homomorphisms (from the algebra of quantifiers to the algebra of truth-values) they indicate that the denotational domain of VPs that they propose is isomorphic to the algebra of sets (subsets of the universe), the classical denotational domain of one-place predicates in the first order logic.
-At the same time Keenan and Faltz (1985, p.
-265) indicate that in natural languages there exist various "non-homomorphic" predicates such as for instance collective and reciprocal predicates, which cannot denote in the denotational domain of VPs that they propose.
+More generally, Keenan and Faltz (1985) propose that (extensional) VPs always denote specific characteristic functions of a set of type $\langle 1 \rangle$ quantifiers, that is, they denote a set of quantifiers.
+Given that these characteristic functions are homomorphisms in addition (from the algebra of quantifiers to the algebra of truth-values), they indicate that the denotational domain of VPs that they propose is isomorphic to the algebra of sets (subsets of the universe), the classical denotational domain of one-place predicates in first order logic.
+At the same time, Keenan and Faltz (1985, 265) indicate that in natural languages there exist various "non-homomorphic" predicates such as collective and reciprocal predicates, which cannot denote in the denotational domain of VPs that they propose.

-In this paper I argue for the change in the denotational type of VPs.
-I will mainly discuss complex verb phrases containing transitive verbs whose second argument, the argument in the object position, is what I will call a generalised noun phrase (GNP), that is an expression which can play the role of nominal arguments of a verb, as does an ordinary NP, but which cannot freely occur in all argumental positions of the verb (cf. Zuber, forthcoming).
+In this paper I argue for changing the denotational type of VPs.
+I will mainly discuss complex verb phrases containing transitive verbs whose second argument, the argument in the object position, is what I will call a generalised noun phrase (GNP), that is an expression which can play the role of nominal arguments of a verb, as does an ordinary NP, but which cannot freely occur in all argumental positions of the verb (cf. Zuber 2018).
 These expressions will be characterised by their logical properties and not by their syntactic properties.
 A typical example of such a GNP is the reciprocal each other and various Boolean compounds of it with ordinary NPs or reflexive NPs.
-Another example which will be discussed at some length is given by the "higher order" comparative like the same CN or the same number of CN.
-It will be indicated that such GNPs, which force the raising of VPs, have various logical properties which differentiate them from ordinary NPs in the object position.
+Another example that will be discussed at some length is the "higher order" comparative like the same CN or the same number of CN.
+It will be indicated that such GNPs, which force the raising of VPs, have various logical properties that differentiate them from ordinary NPs in the object position.